-MSVU has a co-op component in the following programs: business administration, public relations and tourism & hospitality management.
+MSVU has a co-op component in the following programs: Bachelor of Business Administration, Bachelor of Public Relations, and Bachelor of Tourism & Hospitality Management.
 Business administration and public relations students are available each semester for co-op work terms (January – April, May – August and September – December).
 Tourism students complete summer work terms only (May – August or May – mid October).
-Arts and science interns are also available in the summer for paid internship work terms.

-As a co-op employer, you play an integral role in your student’s education.
-Your feedback, guidance and mentorship are key to the success of the co-op term.
-Your role as an employer will be to assist your student in establishing a Personal Learning Plan for the co-op term, to participate in the midterm work site visit with a university representative, to provide guidance on the student’s work term project, and to evaluate the student’s progress at the end of the co-op term.
+As an employer partner, you play an integral role in the student’s education.
+Your feedback, guidance and mentorship are key to the success of the work term.
+Your role as an employer will be to assist the student in establishing a personal learning plan for the work term, to participate in the midterm work site visit with a university representative, to provide guidance on the student’s work term project, and to evaluate the student’s progress at the end of the work term.

-Review Important Dates to ensure you don’t miss any upcoming deadlines.
+Review the Important Dates to ensure you don’t miss any upcoming deadlines.

-Each co-op position must meet the following requirements in order to post with us:
+Each position must meet the following requirements in order to post with us:

 1. The position must guarantee a minimum of 13 consecutive weeks of work